sayanbanerjee32/TASI_ERAv2_S11/README.md

         1. train resnet18 for 20 epochs on the CIFAR10 dataset
         2. show loss curves for test and train datasets
         3. show a gallery of 10 misclassified images
         4. show gradcam output on 10 misclassified images.
-Ensure gradcam is applied at least on chanel size of 5x5.
+Ensure gradcam is applied at least on channel size of 5x5.
 2. Apply these transforms while training:
     1. RandomCrop(32, padding=4)
     2. CutOut(16x16)